pygame/pygame/docs/README.md

 ### Accessing Documentation

-Obviously you can visit pygame.org/docs to see the documentation, but the documentation can also be launched with `python -m pygame.docs`
+While you can visit pygame.org/docs to see the documentation, the documentation can also be launched with `python -m pygame.docs`

 ### Generating the Documentation